eddiesigner/galerie-docs/docs/src/basics/search-load-more.md

-# Search And Load More Posts
+# Custom Search and Load More Posts

-Galerie uses the [Ghost Content API](https://ghost.org/docs/content-api/) to load more articles by pressing the corresponding button and to make the search work, because of this it is _very important_ that you don't forget to configure a special key that the Ghost Content API needs to work properly.
+Galerie uses the [Ghost Content API](https://ghost.org/docs/content-api/) to load more articles by pressing the corresponding button and to make the custom search work, because of this it is _very important_ that you don't forget to configure a special key that the Ghost Content API needs to work properly.

 ## Generate your Content API Key